 What is a Study Permit?

-A Study Permit provides permission to pursue study in Canada for any program duration of 6 months or more.
-The Study Permit helps you to maintain your legal status in Canada.
-It also helps you to apply for a Social Insurance Number and work permits during and after your program of study.
-It is your responsibility to ensure that your Study Permit is valid for the duration of your program and stay.
+A Study Permit is the immigration document that provides permission to pursue study in Canada for any program duration of 6 months or more.
+This permit, in conjunction with any application visas or other entry permissions, helps to maintain your legal status, and any other permissions sought whilst enrolled as a student.
+It is your responsibility to ensure that your Study Permit is valid for the duration of your academic program in Canada.

 When to Apply